rmyorston/busybox-w32/README.md

 `dnf install mingw32-gcc mingw32-windows-default-manifest` (for a 32-bit build)

 On Microsoft Windows you can install [w64devkit](https://github.com/skeeto/w64devkit/releases).
-The `-mini` variant is sufficient.
 Get the `-i686` variant for a 32-bit build.
 Unzip the file and run `w64devkit/w64devkit.exe`.

 On either Linux or Windows the commands `make mingw64_defconfig` or `make mingw32_defconfig` will pick up the default configuration.
 You can then customize your build with `make menuconfig` or by editing `.config`, if you know what you're doing.